AlexandruIon/gits/src/FundamentalOfSoftwareArchitecture.md

 ![Domain service variants](../misc/fundamentals_of_software_architecture/c13/fig13_5.png)

+Regardless of the service design, a domain service must contain some sort of API access facade that the user interface interacts with to execute some sort of business functionality.
+The API access facade typically takes on the responsibility of orchestrating the business request from the user interface.

 Because domain services are coarse-grained, regular ACID (atomicity, consistency, isolation, durability) database transactions involving database commits and rollbacks are used to ensure database integrity within a single domain service.
 Highly distributed architectures like microservices, on the other hand, usually have fine-grained services and use a distributed transaction technique known as BASE transactions (basic availability, soft state, eventual consistency) that rely on eventual consistency and hence do not support the same level of database integrity as ACID transactions in a service-based architecture.

+Domain services, being coarse-grained, allow for better data integrity and consistency, but there is a trade-off.

 ## Architecture Characteristics Ratings

 ![Ratings](../misc/fundamentals_of_software_architecture/c13/fig13_6.png)

+Service-based architecture is a domain-partitioned architecture.

 Service-based architecture is also a natural fit when doing domain-driven design.

+Fault tolerance and overall application availability also rate high for service-based architecture.
+Even though domain services tend to be coarse-grained, the four-star rating comes from the fact that with this architecture style, services are usually self-contained and do not leverage interservice communication due to database sharing and code sharing.

+Service-based architectures tend to be more reliable than other distributed architectures due to the coarse-grained nature of the domain services.

 Service-based architecture preserves **ACID transactions** better than any other distributed architecture due to the coarse-grained nature of the domain services
 Lastly, service-based architecture is a good choice for achieving a good level of architectural modularity without having to get tangled up in the complexities and pitfalls of granularity.
 As services become more fine-grained, issues surrounding orchestration and choreography start to appear.
 As services become more fine-grained, both orchestration and choreography are necessary to tie the services together to complete the business transaction.

+because services within a service-based architecture tend to be more coarse-grained, they don’t require coordination nearly as much as other distributed architectures.
 # Chapter 14.
 Event-Driven Architecture Style
 The event-driven architecture style is a popular distributed asynchronous architecture style used to produce highly scalable and high-performance applications.